 Widely established throughout the world, the sweet potato is a favorite staple of many cultures and is an ingredient in many ethnic cuisines.
 The leaves and flowers of a sweet potato plant are also edible and can be prepared in the same way one would prepare spinach.
 Sweet potatoes have become more popular in the U.S. in recent years with consumption increasing nearly 42 percent between 2000 and 2016, reaching 7.2 pounds per capita.
 Growing consumer demand for sweet potatoes may be due to the promotion of the tuber’s health benefits.
 Sweet potatoes are higher in beta carotene than many other vegetables and are a source of potassium, fiber, and vitamins A and C (USDA ARS 2002).

 Most medium- to large-volume producers employ a sales agent who has sole responsibility to locate and contact buyers and to arrange transportation.
 The sales agent negotiates with the buyer over the time and place of delivery, the quantity to be sold and the price.
 For small-volume producers, marketing options may include direct sales to consumers and selling to local grocery stores, restaurants or local shipper-packers.

-Sweet potato are a tropical, long season vegetables that grow best in long hot summers where they can get at least 150 frost-free days.
+Sweet potatoes are a tropical, long season vegetables that grow best in long hot summers where they can get at least 150 frost-free days.
 Due to their growing requirements, sweet potatoes are primarily grown on a large commercial scale in the southern United States.
-Since 1971, North Carolina is the leading sweet potato production state, producing approximately 53 percent of all sweet potatoes grown in the country (ERS, 2015).
+Since 1971, North Carolina is the leading sweet potato production state, producing approximately 60 percent of all sweet potatoes grown in the country (USDA NASS, 2020).